malemay/breakpoint_refinement/README.md

 The pipeline is not guaranteed to run on a non-Linux system or on a shell other than bash.

 The pipeline will not update the `REF` and `ALT` fields of realigned deletions to reflect the new coordinates; it only updates the `POS` and `INFO` fields to reflect the new position of the deletion.
-Realigned deletions will actually have their `REF` and `ALT` fields modified to "N" and "\<DEL\>", respectively, to avoid introducinf any errors in the output `.vcf` file.
+Realigned deletions will actually have their `REF` and `ALT` fields modified to "N" and "\<DEL\>", respectively, to avoid introducing any errors in the output `.vcf` file.
 We opted for this behaviour because there is a known issue with Sniffles not accurately representing `REF` and `ALT` alleles, such that further processing through a program that adjusts these sequences is highly recommended if downstream applications need exact variant sequence.
 Insertions, on the other hand, have their `ALT` field modified to fully represent the new insertion sequence observed in the assembly.

-More details on the implementation of the pipeline are detailed in the related publication (link to be added later).
+More details on the implementation of the pipeline can be found in the related paper (link to be added later).
+The code for reproducing the analyses of the paper is included in the repository [soybean_sv_paper](https://github.com/malemay/soybean_sv_paper).

 ## Installation